 Varicose veins are more likely to develop during subsequent pregnancies, especially if you have already had them.
 Compression stockings can help minimize swelling in the ankles and legs during pregnancy.
 Wearing compression socks might help relieve cramps and aches in your legs and feet.

 The extra weight that your kid puts on your body as your tummy swells continues to widen the already weaker veins, causing them to operate less efficiently.
 By gradually applying pressure to your leg, maternity compression socks aid circulation and blood flow to your heart.
 Because your ankles are the furthest away from your heart, they experience the most compression.

-Be careful when you buy compression socks.
+Be careful when you buy compression socks for pregnancy.
 These socks should be easy and comfortable to wear and not cause any discomfort.
 Make sure that you buy compression socks of the right length.